section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

 ### Introduction to JavaScript

-JavaScript is a programming language that lets you create complex applications.
-It can also be used to create web games with dynamic styling, animation, and other features such as when buttons are pressed or data is entered on forms.
+JavaScript is a programming language that enables you to create large applications.
+It can likewise be utilized to make web games with dynamic styling, movement, and different highlights including recognizing when catches are squeezed or information is gone into structures.

-JavaScript is a powerful scripting language.
-On top of the core JavaScript language, developers have written numerous tools that unlock a vast amount of functionality with minimal effort.
+JavaScript is a prearranging language with a ton of solidarity.
+Developers have composed various tools utilizing JavaScript on top of the core engine which opens a tremendous measure of usefulness with negligible exertion.

 Some of these tools include:

-- Third-party frameworks and libraries that can be used with HTML to speed up the development of applications.
+- Libraries and frameworks made by third parties can be utilized with HTML to accelerate the formation of uses.
-- Third-party APIs allow developers to integrate features from other content providers such as Twitter or Facebook, into their websites.
+- Developers may use third-party APIs to incorporate functionality from other websites, such as Twitter or Facebook, into their own.
-- Browser Application Programming Interfaces (APIs) are functions built into web browsers that allow you to access different features.
+- APIs (Application Programming Interfaces) are capacities incorporated into internet browsers that permit you to get access to different features.

-JavaScript was designed to "bring web pages to life."
-Scripts are the name for the programs written in this language.
-They can be written directly in the HTML of a web page and run as the page loads.
-They are also delivered in plain text format and executed as such.
-They don't need any special set up or compilation to run.
+With JavaScript, you can make a website interactive.
+The programs written in this language are referred to as scripts.
+They can be written into the HTML of a web page which executes as the page loads.
+There is no need for and robust or any special configuration for scripts to run.
 <!--more-->
 Therefore, building a background generator with JavaScript is quite simple.

 ### What Are Gradients

-The gradual transition from one color to another is known as a gradient.
+A gradient is a reformist change starting from one color to another.
 It gives anyone the ability to almost invent a new color.
 It adds a new dimension to the design and realism to the product, which makes it stand out.
 Gradients, to put it simply, add dimension.

 The gradient pattern can be used in a variety of ways.
 It can be a focal point of a design or a background feature, and it can be bold or subtle.
 Gradients can also create new color combinations that feel different and modern by mixing and blending different shades of color, giving designs a completely unique feel.